LuizHenrique05/kube-news-digitalocean/README.md

 - Simple news project in Node and EJS template
 - To study docker and dockerfile
-- To study kubernetes config.
+- To study kubernetes config
 - Using k3d to run on localhost
-- Postgres on port 5432
 - [localhost:30000](http://localhost:30000/) to access

 # Important commands